basaran/awesomewm-machina/README.md

 --|function, execute again to undo. if there is nothing on --|the direction, it will look up or down.

+modkey + ctrl + [ : swap with client on down
+modkey + ctrl + ] : swap with client on up
+--|useful for swapping with clients in corners

 modkey + shift + ' : prev within region
 modkey + shift + ; : next within region